Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Important: Set the hardware clock to UTC

 The switch from standard time to daylight saving time (and vice versa) can only be performed automatically when the hardware clock (CMOS clock) is set to UTC.
-This also applies if you use automatic time synchronization with NTP, because automatic synchronization will only be performed if the time difference between the hardware and system clock is less than 15 minutes.
+This also applies if you use automatic time synchronization with NTP, because automatic synchronization is only performed if the time difference between the hardware and system clock is less than 15 minutes.

 Since a wrong system time can cause serious problems (missed backups, dropped mail messages, mount failures on remote file systems, etc.) it is strongly recommended to always set the hardware clock to UTC.